seil-cse-iitb/code-nrf-temperature-nodes/README.md

 * Note: 'radio.h' in the sensor folder contains all the details about communication.
 It contains nRF addresses for each room, sensor node ID and initial setup for RF communication.

-![Communication Architecture of Sensor Suite][http://yudhishthira.seil.cse.iitb.ac.in/karanj/code_nrf_temperature_nodes/blob/master/scc_communication_update.png]
+[Communication Architecture of Sensor Suite][http://yudhishthira.seil.cse.iitb.ac.in/karanj/code_nrf_temperature_nodes/blob/master/scc_communication_update.png]